vygr/ChrysaLisp/README.md

 -------

-Runs on OSX or Linux for x64, PI64 Linux for Aarch64.
+Runs on OSX, Windows or Linux for x64, PI64 Linux for Aarch64.
 Will move to bare metal eventually but it's useful for now to run hosted while experimenting.
 When time allows I will be doing a VM boot image for UniKernel type appliances and a WebAssembly target to play around within the browser.

 Allows modelling of various network topologies with point to point links.
 Each CPU in the network is modelled as a separate host process, point to point links